-If the dominant history of the American art world of the last twenty years is identified with the &dsquo;re-materialization" of the art object to be bought and sold in the high stakes art market, linking art practice with high finance and the spectacle of US celebrity culture, then there is also a counterhistory of that period that can be identified through the post-studio art practices as embodied by Sholette.
-Such counterpractices have been less concerned with the commodification of culture and artistic auteurism than with working to create art committed to critical practice and to redefine the role of the autonomous artist into citizen participant, asking questions rather than simply making commentary.
-He asks: in what ways does art perpetuate dominant ideologies and work to discourage dissent?
+identified with the "re-materialization" of the art object to be bought and sold in the high stakes art market, linking art practice with high finance and the spectacle of US celebrity culture, then there is also a counterhistory of that period that can be identified through the post-studio art practices as embodied by Sholette.
+Such counter practices have been less concerned with the commodification of culture and artistic auteurism than with working to create an arts culture committed to critical practice, redefining the role of the autonomous artist into a citizen participant, asking questions rather than simply making commentary.
+In what ways does art perpetuate dominant ideologies and work to discourage dissent?
 In what ways can art practice be used to disrupt and expose the naturalized social structures that operate-often invisibly-within daily life.
 How, in political terms as well as in the most personal ways, might artists work to integrate aesthetic practice into everyday life?
-Of course, these questions are not new and have been asked by socially engaged artists and thinkers from Brecht and Heartfield to Haake and Rosler.
+Of course, these guestions are not new and have been asked by socially engaged artists and thinkers from Brecht and Heartfield to Haake and Rosler.
 As a child of this history, Sholette's practice continues a tradition that focuses on art making as a mode of production deeply tied to the material conditions of our society.
 Walter Benjamin wrote in 1934, "Rather than ask, 'what is the attitude of a work to the relations of production of its time?'
-'I should like to ask, what is its position in them?'
-1 Similarly, Sholette explores what it means to be an artist in his own time-rather than maintaining the idea of timeless autonomous individual expression (as if such a notion were possible).
+I should like to ask, what is its position in them?"1 Similarly, Sholette explores what it means to be an artist in his own time rather than maintaining the idea of timeless autonomous individual expression (as if such a notion were possible).